 Twin brothers Conor and Cormac head up Shields Dental Clinics and their family connections to dentistry go back a long way.
 Over a century ago their grandfather Frank qualified as one of the first dental surgeons in Tyrone.
 The family passion for caring for peoples’ smiles remains strong, as they open their fourth dental practice in Blackrock, Dublin.

 How is composite bonding treatment carried out?

 Step 1: we’ll examine the tooth or teeth in question and make sure there are no underlying problems that need to be addressed before cosmetic dental treatment.
 Once we can see that your teeth are disease and decay-free, your Shields dentist in Blackrock can proceed with your composite bonding treatment.

 Step 2: we’ll explain how we’re going to deal with the cosmetic issue in question, whether it’s a chip, crack, stain or the tooth needs re-shaping.
 We’ll select a shade of resin that corresponds to the shade of your other teeth.

 Step 3: the tooth is prepared, which involves roughening it, so that the gel and resins can be applied.
 The resin is then applied bit-by-bit and sculpted into the correct shape.
 A blue UV light then hardens your tooth, and you’re ready to leave the practice, with your smile and your confidence, restored.

 Get in touch with our friendly team to book your appointment with one of our dentists here in Blackrock, Dublin.
 We’re open 7 days a week to accommodate our busy patients – we look forward to welcoming you in Blackrock.

-You can also visit a Shields Dental & Implant Clinics in Roscrea, Limerick and Castletroy.
+You can also visit a Shields Dental & Orthodontic Clinics in Roscrea, Limerick and Castletroy.